qalby-tech/asterisk-ari-client-py/README.md

 ### Event Objects

-Event objects (`StasisStartEvent`, `StasisEndEvent`) are received when channels enter or leave your Stasis application.
+Event objects (`StasisStartEvent`, `StasisEndEvent`, `ChannelDtmfReceivedEvent`) are received when channels enter/leave your Stasis application or when DTMF digits are received.
 They contain channel information and can be used to access the channel object for performing actions.

 **Note:** To create bridges, external media, or originate calls, use the controller via `client.ari` rather than event methods.